Raoanagha/AnaghaRao/README.md

-overview :
+Overview :
-            This project takes the students records as input and calculates the class topper, subject topper, pass/fail percentage in class and subject wise pass/fail percentage in class as an output, Which helps us to reduce the time and tedious work.
+            This project takes the students' records as input and calculates the class topper, subject topper, pass/fail percentage in class and subject wise pass/fail percentage in class and gives the output as desired.
+It helps to reduce the time and tedious work invloved in manual calculations and maintaining manual records

 Features :